-Following these steps, you can verify the whole translations, without doing it for every single string.
+Following these steps, you can verify the whole translation, without doing it for every single string.

-1) Once you completed the whole translation, you can tap the 3 dots of the language project dashboard
+1) Once you completed the whole translation, you can tap the 3 dots on the language project dashboard

 2) In order to approve all the strings in 1 step only, you can tap on the top-left checkbox for selecting all the strings, then the near grey checkmark for approving all the strings.